datascience-2025-group4/group04-team02/README.md

 in subfolder `01_length` we analysed differences in the lenghts of the CDR-regions of different antibodies

+- `01_length_CDRseq.ipynb` @Clara
+The aim of this Jupyter Notebook is to analyse the lengths of the CDRs heavy chain regions, in order to characterize these sequences.
+Analyzing the variation in CDR lengths across different heavy chain types and comparing the results with the three different organsims (human, influenza, SARS-CoV-2) is relevant to understand these length distributions.

 in subfolder `02_sequence` we analysed differences in the aminoacid composition and sequence of antibodies

 - `01_aa_composytion.ipynb` @Michi